ucb-bar/fpga-zynq/README.md

 =========

 This repository contains the files needed to run the RISC-V [rocket chip](https://github.com/ucb-bar/rocket-chip) on various Zynq FPGA boards ([Zybo](http://www.digilentinc.com/Products/Detail.cfm?NavPath=2,400,1198&Prod=ZYBO), [Zedboard](http://zedboard.org/product/zedboard), [ZC706](http://www.xilinx.com/products/boards-and-kits/EK-Z7-ZC706-G.htm)) with Vivado 2014.2.
 Efforts have been made to not only automate the process of generating files for these boards, but to also reduce duplication as well as the size of this repo.
-Prebuilt images are available in git submodules, and they are only cloned if requested.
+Prebuilt images are available in git submodules, and they are only shallowly cloned if requested.

 ####Overview of System Stack